cfw-guide/cemu.cfw.guide/_pages/en_US/installing-cemu.md

     ![]({{ "/assets/images/cemu-quickstart-guide.png" | absolute_url }})
     {:.notice--textbox}

-3. Leave the `Custom mlc01 path` field blank
+3. `Custom mlc01 path`
-  - If you wish to store your Cemu system on an external drive, please select it here instead of leaving it blank
+  - On a storage drive that Cemu will always have access to, with a lot of free space, create a folder in a safe location named `mlc01`.
+Otherwise, leave this field blank to have `mlc01` default to be next to Cemu.exe in Cemu's folder. `mlc01` contains all of your game installs, installed updates, DLCs, and game save files.
+If you delete this folder everything will be gone.
+If this path ever gets reset, make sure to set it again in `Options > General Settings`
-1. Leave the `Game paths` field blank
+1. `Game paths`
-  - In newer Cemu versions, games are stored in the `mlc01 path` instead of here
+  - You can leave this field blank and install RPX format titles to Cemu's `mlc01` storage with `File > Install ...` but keep in mind that you will need double the space of the game while installing it.
+You will likely want to remove the source installation files after you are done to save space.
+  - Alternatively, on a storage drive that Cemu will always have access to, with a lot of free space, create a folder in a safe location named `Games` or equivalent.
+In this directory you can place your WUD/WUX format games, or if you have extracted RPX format titles, make a folder for each game (labeled for the game) to place their `code` `content` and `meta` folders.
+Once you set your `Game paths` to the `Games` folder itself, it will list all of the games in Cemu.

+    If your hardware changes where the storage drive letters change, this can disrupt Cemu from finding your `mlc01` path or your `Game paths`, if you ever start Cemu and something is missing, make sure to restart your computer - otherwise, please make sure you verify your paths are set correctly!
+    {:.notice--textbox}

-1. Click `Download community graphics packs` button to automatically download the latest packs
+5. Click `Download community graphics packs` button to automatically download the latest packs
 1. Click `Next`

 ### Finishing set-up